THE SOUTHERN AMERICAN SERIES PT. 15

 MORNING TEQUILAS

-Now the story continues pretty much as it started, the free tequilas continue to come along with jaeger bombs, and with each one we toasted to the Peruvian Police who robbed me.
-This is something I love about the backpacker community, the majority of us stick together whether we’ve travelled for a few weeks together or only just met!
+Now the story continues pretty much as it started; the free tequilas continue to come along with Jaeger bombs, and with each one, we toasted to the Peruvian police who robbed me.
+This is something I love about the backpacker community: the majority of us stick together, whether we’ve traveled for a few weeks together or have only just met!

 BREAKFAST